mhmodzoka/ComplexOperations.jl/README.md

 # Installation

-The package should be registered, and can be installed by executing the following command:
+The package is registered, and can be installed by executing the following command:

 `using Pkg; Pkg.add("ComplexOperations")`